Wakari Hospital

-Wakari Hospital is a psychiatric hospital located in Dunedin, New Zealand.
+Wakari Hospital is a hospital located in Dunedin, New Zealand.

 It is situated in the suburb of Wakari, about three kilometres north-west of the city centre.
-The hospital is operated by the Southern District Health Board (formerly Otago District Health Board) and is closely associated with Dunedin Hospital.
+The hospital is operated by the Te Whatu Ora (formerly Southern District Health Board) and is closely associated with Dunedin Hospital.

 It contains specialised psychiatric services but also cares for people with intellectual disability and people undergoing physical rehabilitation.
 It has units for forensic psychiatry, psychiatric emergency services, long- and short-term secure psychiatric units, Māori mental health, physical rehabilitation and increasingly community out-reach services such as public health and district nursing.

 History

 From 1915 the site was initially an infectious diseases centre, and later a sanatorium.
 In 1957 it was redeveloped as a general hospital, serving as the main Otago hospital while the Dunedin Hospital was being redeveloped in the 1970s.
 In the early 1980s, the Nurses' home was leased to the University for use as a student hostel, this being taken back with the closure of the Cherry Farm Hospital in 1992.